jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

-* I go back to the terminal_ that is running the tests
+* I go back to the terminal_ where the tests are running

 * I add a new failing test to ``test_assertion_error.py`` in the :ref:`editor<2 editors>`